-EOP has eight professional counselors who are committed to the academic success of students.
-Counselors provide academic, career and personal counseling as well as facilitate academic success, probationary and personal development workshops.
-Counselors are also involved in the SOAR mentoring program, transitional programs, and services for student-parents including those involved in CalWORKs.
+EOPOS has eight professional counselors and an academic advisor (Compact Scholars) who are committed to the academic success of students.
+Our team provides academic, career and personal counseling as well as facilitate academic success, probationary and personal development workshops.
+Counselors are also involved in the SOAR mentoring program, summer transitional programs, and additional services for student-parents including those involved in CalWORKs.

 COUNSELING FREQUENTLY ASKED QUESTIONS